metiganesh7/Stock-Market/README.md

 Cases of Possible Uses:
 - Time-series analysis and stock forecast
 - Volatility and trend analysis
-- Correlation of market data with news headlines for hybrid modeling****
+- Correlation of market data with news headlines for hybrid modeling

+- Train R² = 0.96
+- Test R² = -0.29

+The hybrid model achieved a high R² score on the training set (0.96), indicating excellent fit on known data.
+However, it showed a negative R² score (-0.29) on the test set, suggesting severe overfitting and poor generalization.
+This implies that while the model captures patterns in the training data well, it fails to perform on unseen data.
+Further model tuning, regularization, or better feature engineering is needed to improve test performance